bknopp71/CS5040/README.md

 <img width="282" height="231" alt="image" src="https://github.com/user-attachments/assets/c2c94922-4b66-45d3-a374-4b0d28bb5c63" />

+## code_file
+This project uses 5 Jupyter Notebooks to implement the data collection, validation, machine learning workflow for the silver detection dataset.

+1. ***create_data_hwk2_final_BKnopp.ipynb***

+This notebook performs automated data acquisition.
+It reads the Mindat image URL list, filters minerals into silver and non-silver classes, and programmatically downloads available JPEG images.
+The script includes error handling, logging, and class balancing logic (including hard and easy negatives) to construct the final dataset.

+2. ***create_metadata_hw_2_final_BKnopp.ipynb***

+This notebook validates the downloaded dataset and generates structured metadata.
+It checks file integrity, extracts image properties (dimensions, size, format), assigns class labels, and exports metadata into CSV and JSON formats.
+These files are used to link each image to its corresponding data record for machine learning workflows.

 ## Data
 Images were collected from the Mindat.org database and organized into two binary categories for classification: **silver** and **non_silver** image class.
 The *silver_images* folder contains **3,869 JPEG images**, while the *non_silver_images* folder contains **16,695 JPEG images**.
 All image data are stored on Google OneDrive, and the data folder provides a direct link to the drive from the README.md file.
 The folder structure of the Gogle OneDrive is shown below.